mahmoudimus/ac/docs/public/concepts/licensing.md

 The Atlassian application does the following:

- * Stores licenses for the Atlassian instance, including local and remote plugin licenses.
+ * stores licenses for the Atlassian instance, including local and remote plugin licenses.
- * Checks the license status for the an instance before servicing a request that involves a license-enabled add-on
+ * checks the license status for the an instance before servicing a request that involves a license-enabled add-on
- * Reports the licensing status of the instance to the plugin in each request
+ * reports the licensing status of the instance to the plugin in each request

 The add-on should perform these functions:

- * Check the license status in service requests it receives from the Atlassian application
+ * check the license status in service requests it receives from the Atlassian application
- * Implement the logic appropriate for the given license status.
-For instance, for an expired license, the add-on may choose to disable its features, enter a read-only state, or function in some other restricted manner that makes sense.
+ * implement the logic appropriate for the given license status.
+For instance, for an expired license, the add-on may choose to disable its features, enter a read-only state, or function in some other restricted manner that makes sense

 ## Development Considerations

 In a nutshell, to implement licensing for Atlassian Connect, you need to:

- * Set the enableLicensing flag in the add-on descriptor for the add-on.
+ * set the `enableLicensing` flag in the add-on descriptor for the add-on
- * Write code to check the `lic` URL parameter for all incoming requests.
+ * write code to check the `lic` URL parameter for all incoming requests
- * Use a REST resource at /license to get additional license information for each application.
+ * use a REST resource at /license to get additional license information for each application
- * Implement the logic appropriate for the add-on based on the license status.
+ * implement the logic appropriate for the add-on based on the license status

 #### Note:
 The results of a license check by the Atlassian application is cached for 5 minutes.